 Most of the respondents started to be familiar with online learning lately or at the time when the learning process was fully conducted online.
-Graph 2 shows 83% of the teachers were active in online learning and only 17% of them had been familiar with online learning for more than three years and none of the respondents had been familiar with online learning for more than five or ten years.
+Graph 2 shows that 83% of the teachers were active in online learning and only 17% of them had been familiar with online learning for more than three years.
 This fact may affect teachers in their adjustment to the new mode of learning.
 Moreover, the pandemic does not give teachers and students another choice but online mode to conduct the learning process.
 Because of this, both teachers and students have to struggle with the adjustment to this new way of learning.
 Despite the fact that some of the teachers are generally digital native, they still have to struggle with this fully online learning system.
-This fact is confirmed during the in-depth interview that though teachers knew there were some digital teaching applications but they preferred to use conventional teaching.
+This fact has been confirmed during the in-depth interview: though teachers knew there were some digital teaching applications, they preferred to use conventional teaching.
 The digital learning platforms were commonly used as additional tools to vary their teaching techniques.
-However, the pandemic time and the school lockdown or closure made them use the online learning mode to conduct the teaching and learning practices.
+However, the pandemic time and the school lockdown or closure made teachers use the online learning mode to conduct the teaching and learning practices.